chicolucio/chicolucio.github.io/_pages/about.md

 ## Abstract

-Proficient science communicator and data scientist with extensive experience in Python and associated libraries such as Pandas, Scikit-Learn, Matplotlib, and Plotly.
-Currently, I serve as a Python and Data Science instructor at Hashtag Treinamentos, a front-runner in Brazil's online education sector.
-In this role, I utilize my substantial Python programming expertise to deliver impactful learning experiences.
-Before this, I was a data scientist at NECTO Systems, engaged in projects for Uber.
-I spent a decade in the education sector, founding a research group to create programs that generate visualizations, aiding the comprehension of abstract chemical concepts.
-My professional journey also includes roles as a laboratory manager, an environmental analyst, and a scientific researcher in chemistry.
-I initiated Ciência Programada, a science communication project in Brazilian Portuguese that intertwines science and programming.
+Data Scientist with solid Python, machine learning, and analytics expertise, adept at end-to-end projects from data cleaning to predictive modeling.
+Taught Python and Data Science at Hashtag Treinamentos, a major online educator in Brazil, and served as a Data Scientist at Uber (via NECTO Systems).
+Spent a decade in education, founding a research group for visual chemistry tools, and also held roles as a lab manager, environmental analyst, and scientific researcher.

 ## Professional Experience

 ### 2023 - Present: Python and Data Science Instructor at Hashtag Treinamentos

-Embraced a crucial role in advancing the educational journey for students enrolled in Python and Data Science courses, with a keen emphasis on bridging theoretical knowledge with real-world applications:
+Hashtag Treinamentos is one of Brazil’s largest online education providers, having trained over 80,000 students in Python and Data Science.

-- Spearheaded the development and review of comprehensive teaching materials covering core Python libraries for data science, including NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn, TensorFlow, PyTorch, and Plotly, ensuring their relevance, effectiveness, and alignment with contemporary industry standards.
+- Led the creation and review of comprehensive teaching materials on Python libraries (NumPy, Pandas, Matplotlib, Seaborn, Scikit-Learn, TensorFlow, PyTorch, Streamlit, Plotly/Dash), ensuring up-to-date and industry-aligned content.
-- Produced and narrated insightful educational videos on Python, enriching the company's e-learning platform and social media channels with engaging, high-quality content.
-- Engineered materials that have been instrumental in facilitating the learning of thousands of students on the company’s educational platform, significantly contributing to the company's mission of delivering high-quality education.
-- Initiated the integration of real-world projects into the curriculum, mirroring practical market scenarios, thereby providing students with a pragmatic understanding and experience of industry-relevant challenges and solutions.
+- Produced video tutorials on SQL, Git, virtual environments, and Python best practices.
+- Improved the Net Promoter Score (NPS) of Data Science courses by 30% through continuous feedback loops and content optimization.
+- Introduced real-world projects to the curriculum, covering fraud detection, churn prediction, marketing campaign optimization, price optimization, and computer vision.
+  - Developed 15 hands-on projects simulating practical industry scenarios.
-- Fostered a stimulating learning environment, providing continuous support, feedback, and additional resources to students, ensuring their success and comprehension of complex topics.
+- Provided ongoing support to students by answering questions, reviewing code, and offering additional resources to facilitate comprehension of complex topics.

 [Click here](/portfolio/2023-hashtag_treinamentos) for a more detailed description of this entry, with a list of projects specially tailored for educational purposes and that have a hands-on approach towards real-world applications.

-### 2022 - 2023: Data Analyst at NECTO Systems
+### 2022 - 2023: Data Analyst at Uber (through NECTO Systems)

-During my tenure as a data analyst at NECTO Systems — a company specializing in bespoke software solutions — I played an integral role in a project commissioned by Uber aimed at streamlining accounting reconciliation and enhancing fiscal processes.
-This project required a blend of various technologies and skills to achieve efficient and reliable outcomes.
+Allocated to Uber via NECTO Systems — a company specializing in bespoke software solutions — focusing on accounting reconciliation and improving fiscal processes.
+- Utilized SQL, Python (Pandas), Hive, and Presto for large-scale data analysis and processing.

-- Managed the cleaning and processing of data from diverse sources, ensuring its quality and integrity for accurate analysis.
+- Cleaned and standardized data from multiple sources, ensuring data accuracy and integrity.
-- Conducted a thorough review and optimization of the existing data pipeline, targeting enhanced efficiency and improved performance.
+- Reviewed and optimized existing data pipelines, improving overall efficiency and reducing error rates by 20%.
-- Validated reconciled data to ensure compliance with international accounting standards and practices, bolstering the fiscal accuracy of the project.
+- Validated reconciled data for compliance with international accounting standards.
-- Fostered a collaborative relationship with the client, aiding in the adoption of compatible accounting practices and ensuring the fulfillment of fiscal obligations.
+- Assisted Uber in adopting compatible accounting practices and meeting fiscal requirements.
-- Spearheaded the implementation of an automated data search and reconciliation pipeline by leveraging data engineering techniques, significantly expediting the reconciliation process.
+- Implemented automated data search and reconciliation pipelines using data engineering techniques, reducing processing time by 15%.
-- Employed a range of technologies including SQL, Python, Pandas, Hive, and Presto for comprehensive data analysis and processing.

 [Click here](/portfolio/2023-accounting_reconcilliation_uber) for a more detailed description of the project.